joeappleton18/web-dev-2022-notes/sessions/week_4/README.md

 To explore the ideas of state in a little more depth we are going to turn our attention to our goal tracking application.

-:::tip
+::: Task

+## Task 2 -  Adding State to our application

-Clone the latest version of the solution for our challenge tracking application `https://github.com/joeappleton18/contemp-web-app-solutions.git`.
+- Clone the latest version of the solution for our challenge tracking application `https://github.com/joeappleton18/contemp-web-app-solutions.git`.
 You should note, we are taking a mobile first approach.
 As such, the design may currently look a little odd on a full-size browser.

-## Task 2 -  Adding State to our application

 - Open `src/Components/Header.js` we have two components within this one file.
 The first is the parent component `Header`, notice how it has a child component `Menu`, which contains our menu.